klmnden/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-hand-text.md

                     return;
                 }

+                // If the first REST API method completes successfully, the second
-                // The second REST call retrieves the text written in the image.
+                // REST API method retrieves the text written in the image.
                 //
                 // Note: The response may not be immediately available.
 Handwriting
-                // recognition is an async operation that can take a variable amount
+                // recognition is an asynchronous operation that can take a variable
-                // of time depending on the length of the handwritten text.
-You may
+                // amount of time depending on the length of the handwritten text.
-                // need to wait or retry this operation.
+                // You may need to wait or retry this operation.
                 //
                 // This example checks once per second for ten seconds. string contentString;